gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 ## Characteristics

-Antigen is substances that can
+Antigens are substances that can

 - induce the generation of antibody, sensitized lymphocytes (致敏淋巴细胞).
-- be recognized by the immune system and eliciting immune response.
+- be recognized by the immune system and elicit an immune response.

 ### Concepts

 Corresponding to the above two points,

-- antigenicity (抗原性): the ability to specifically combine with the final products of a immune response (i.e. antibodies or receptors on sensitized immune cells)
+- antigenicity (抗原性): the ability to specifically combine with the final products of an immune response (i.e. antibodies or receptors on sensitized immune cells)
-- immunogenicity (免疫原性): the ability to induce immnue response
+- immunogenicity (免疫原性): the ability to induce immune responses

 Thus, antigens are categorized into

 - hapten: only antigenicity, no immunogenicity
 - complete antigen: both

-Another thing is so-called "carrier effect": when a hapten is attached to a larger molecule (e.g. a protein), it can induce secondary, stronger immune response, if the animal has been primed with the same hapten conjugated to another carrier protein.
+Another thing is the so-called "carrier effect": when a hapten is attached to a larger molecule (e.g. a protein), it can induce a secondary, stronger immune response, if the animal has been primed with the same hapten conjugated to another carrier protein.

 ### Immunogenicity: influencing factors

 #### antigen

-##### foreigness (异物性)
+##### foreignness (异物性)

 i.e. the difference between antigen and "self"

 What is "self"?
-If a substance is came into contact <u>during embyronic period or the development of lymphocytes</u>, it is recogized as "self".
+If a substance comes into contact during the embryonic period or the development of lymphocytes, it is recognized as "self".

-> e.g. antigens carried from mother, HIV etc.
+e.g. antigens carried from mother, HIV, etc.

 categories:

 - heterogenetic (异种) antigen: come from other species

-  > food, microbes and their products, heterogenetic serum
+- food, microbes and their products, heterogenetic serum
 - allogeneic (同种异体) antigen: other individuals

-  > blood group antigen, transplant antigen, etc.
+- blood group antigen, transplant antigen, etc.
 - autogeneic (自体) antigen: from yourself

-  >tissue-specific antigen, denatured protein, etc.
+- tissue-specific antigen, denatured protein, etc.

 ##### chemical properties

 - molecular weight

-  - \> 10kD is better
+- - \> 10kD is better

 - chemical structure

-  - the more complex, the stronger immunogenecity is
+- - the more complex, the stronger immunogenicity is

-  1. protein \> polysaccharides \> nucleic acid \> lipids
+1. 1. protein > polysaccharides > nucleic acid > lipids
    2. more aromatic residues
    3. more complex 2nd/3rd structure

 - physical properties

-  - graunle > soluable
+- granule > soluble

-    > stays longer, harder to decompose
+- - stays longer, harder to decompose

 - epitope accessibility

-  - on the surface → stronger
+- - on the surface → stronger

 #### host